 Bias Rating: RIGHT-CENTER

 Factual Reporting: HIGH

-Founded in 1879, The News-Herald is a newspaper distributed in the northeastern portion of Greater Cleveland, Ohio, United States, serving Lake and Geauga Counties as well as a section of eastern Cuyahoga County.
+Founded in 1879, The News-Herald is a newspaper distributed in the northeastern portion of Greater Cleveland, Ohio, United States, serving Lake and Geauga Counties and a section of eastern Cuyahoga County.

 Funded by / Ownership

 The News-Herald is owned by Digital First Media, which owns nearly 100 newspapers across the USA.
 Digital First Media is owned by Alden Global Capital LLC, a New York Based Hedge Fund, which has been described as “Vulture Capitalists” by former Denver Post writers for the cuts made to newsrooms.
 Revenue is derived through subscription fees and advertising.

 Analysis / Bias

 In review, the News-Herald covers local news via reporters with minimal bias, such as this Ohio won’t go back to class for remainder of the school year.
 National and international news is delivered through the Associated Press.

 Editorially, the Willoughby News-Herald publishes national right-leaning columnists such as S.E.
 Cupp, Jonah Goldberg, and Cal Thomas.
 In general, the news is reported factually with a right-leaning editorial bias.

 Overall, we rate the Willoughby News-Herald Right-Center biased based on editorial columnists that generally align with the moderate right.
 We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
 (D. Van Zandt 4/20/20) Updated (07/27/2022)